Can You Claim a Storage Unit on Your Taxes?

 To successfully claim storage unit tax deductions, accurate record-keeping is essential.
 Make sure to keep:

-Relevant Documentation: If claiming a deduction related to a move or disaster relief, keep supporting documents like military orders or insurance claims.
+● Relevant Documentation: If claiming a deduction related to a move or disaster relief, keep supporting documents like military orders, employment records, or insurance claims.

 Even with the best intentions, it's easy to make mistakes when claiming tax deductions.
 Here are a few common pitfalls to watch out for when deducting storage unit expenses:

-Whether you need storage units for business, personal use, or a military move, StoreEase offers a variety of options to meet your needs.
+Whether you need storage units for business or personal use, or for a military or government move, StoreEase offers a variety of options to meet your needs.
 Our secure, climate-controlled facilities ensure your belongings are safe and sound.

 Find a StoreEase location near you and contact us today to find the perfect storage solution and learn how StoreEase can simplify your life!